-- Services shall support the POST method for sending actions. - The POST operation may not be idempotent.
+- · Services shall support the POST method for sending actions. - The POST operation may not be idempotent.

-Custom actions are requested on a resource by sending the HTTP POST method to the URI of the action.
-If the actions property within a resource does not specify a target property, then the URI of an action shall be of the form:
+Actions are requested on a resource by sending the HTTP POST method to the URI of the action.
+The "target" property within the actions property of a resource shall contain the URI of the action.
+The URI of the action should be in the form of:

+'''

 ResourceUri/Actions/QualifiedActionName

+'''

-- ResourceUri is the URI of the resource which supports invoking the action. - "Actions" is the name of the property containing the actions for a resource, as defined by this specification. - QualifiedActionName is the namespace or alias qualified name of the action.
+- Resource Uri is the URI of the resource which supports invoking the action. - "Actions" is the name of the property containing the actions for a resource, as defined by this specification. - QualifiedActionName is the qualified name of the action, including namespace.